elemprod/lptask/README.md

 of inactivity.
 * RAM and ROM resources are limited.

-Most low power embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
-These systems can often live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and ultimately reducing the system power consumption.
+Low power embedded systems typically only require hard real time performance for a small subset of their tasks and often don't require hard real time performance at all.
+These systems can live within a cooperative scheduler's constraints, saving the overhead and complexity required by a typical preemptive OS and potentially reducing the system's power consumption.

 <p align="center">
   <img src="./docs/img/scheduler_app.svg" vspace="10"